zlogic/mendix-docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 Add microflow timers until you find your culprit microflow, then add extra timers in that microflow to determine which activity is the slow one.
 When you find a slow activity, see the [Optimizing Microflow Activities](#optimizing) section below.
 These sections present details on how to optimize your microflow as a whole.

+{{% alert color="info" %}}
+Alternatively, you can also use the **TimeMeasureStart** and **TimeMeasureEnd** Java actions provided in the [Community Commons](/appstore/modules/community-commons-function-library/#logging) module.
+They function similarly as the microflow described in the current section.
+As added benefits, they can be placed in different microflows without the need to pass the start time from one microflow to another.
+{{% /alert %}}

 ## Optimizing Microflow Activities {#optimizing}

 ### Slow Database Retrieves